 Indian women have always been a symbol of strength, intelligence, and beauty.
 They have earned a place in the hearts of people from different walks of life.
 Dedicated and focused women have contributed a great deal to the country’s overall development.
 Some women have even gone on to become major social reformers of India, who helped to change society.
 As Indian society faces many challenges, women are shining brightly for the country.

-List of 10 women social reformers who are part of social movements to uplift the Indian society and make them free from the prevailing social evils:
+Some prominent women social reformers who are part of social movements to uplift the Indian society and make them free from the prevailing social evils are listed below:

 - Aruna Roy